Families prepare to lay to rest victims lost in Bronx fire

 Associated Press

-NEW YORK (AP) — Calls to prayer rung out from a Bronx mosque Wednesday, as a bereaved community prepares to bury their dead — 17 souls — in the coming days and families seek closure from the city’s most devastating fire in decades.
+NEW YORK (AP) — Prayers and the compelling need to bury the dead filled a Bronx mosque Wednesday, as a bereaved community prepared to say goodbye to those lost in New York City’s most devastating fire in decades.

-Among those who await funeral rites are a 2-year-old boy, a mother who perished with three of her children, and a family of five, as well as a husband and wife whose four children were now orphans.
+Among those awaiting funeral rites are a 2-year-old boy, a mother who died with three of her children, a family of five, and a husband and wife whose four children are now orphans.
+In all, 17 people died, including eight children.

+Burial plans remained uncertain as some families wait for funeral homes to deliver their loved ones and, in some cases, deciding between burials here or having their loved ones returned to Gambia.
+Islamic law calls for bodies to be cleansed and buried as soon as possible after death, usually within 24 hours.

-“This community, these people have gone through so much,” said Sheikh Musa Drammeh, a spokesperson for a community with a deep Muslim faith.
-At least a dozen victims worshipped at the Masjid-Ur-Rahmah mosque, just blocks from Sunday’s devastation.
+“This community, these people have gone through so much,” said Sheikh Musa Drammeh, who is helping the neighborhood cope with the tragedy at a Bronx apartment complex.

 “Now they are mourning, but they are very understanding that if it happened, it had to happen,” he said.
 “And they have no right to question why it happened.”

+A memorial wall took shape near the burned apartment building Wednesday afternoon, as a Miami man, Leo Soto, invited passers-by to affix photos of the dead, flowers and signs with messages like “Bronx strong” to a fence.
+He had helped organize a similar effort after last June’s condo collapse in Surfside, Florida, and traveled to the Bronx after hearing about the fire.

+“It’s a different community,” Soto said, “but the same amount of suffering.”

-Community leaders were expected to huddle Wednesday afternoon to plan out funeral arrangements and decide if any of the dead will be repatriated back to their home country.
-The vast majority of those who died in the fire at a Bronx apartment complex had ties to Gambia, Africa’s tiniest country.
+Community leaders were huddling to plan funeral arrangements.
+The vast majority of those who died in the fire had ties to Gambia, Africa’s tiniest country.

 “The most important thing is really giving each other support.
 We are all members of the same community, so we are like family,” said Haji Dukuray, whose niece, Haja, died in the fire with her husband and their three children — Fatoumata, 5, Mariam, 11, and Mustafa, 12.

-Note: This story has been corrected to show that Drammeh’s son in the hospital is named Yajub, not Yacub.